Pharmacy Tech Classes New York City, NY

 • High school diploma or GED or college transcript

-Tuition for the program is $900 and includes the registration fee and books.
+Tuition for the program is $995 and includes the registration fee and books.

 New York Medical Career Training Center

 The pharmacy technician program at New York Medical Career Training Center includes instruction in the classroom as well as a pharmacy internship on site.
 The training will cover the pharmacy law and ethics, drug classifications, basic sciences for pharmacy, anatomy and physiology, history of medicine and pharmacy, pharmacology, hospital pharmacy operation, complementary alternative medicine, and psychopharmacology.
 Skills lab will cover dosage forms and routes of administration, pharmacy calculations, processing of prescriptions, repackaging and compounding, aseptic techniques, and pharmacy stock.
-Students are required to complete a 120-hour internship to develop experience in billing cash register, drug distribution, data entry, compounding and pre-packaging, and dispensing refills.
+Students are required to complete a 120-hour externship to develop experience in billing cash register, drug distribution, data entry, compounding and pre-packaging, and dispensing refills.
 Instructors will cover material that will enable students to pass the National Certification Exam.
+The total program is 250 hours.
 Mornings, afternoons, evenings, and weekend schedules are available.
 The duration of the program varies from 5 weeks to 8 weeks depending on the chosen schedule.

 Admission criteria: